gabrielsiedler/Jinggu/README.md

 ## <a name="features"></a> Features

 This game boasts a vast universe of possibilities, with its expansion contingent solely on the investment of time and effort.
-Already achieved milestones include:
+Already achieved high-level milestones include:

 - Dynamic map drawing, adjusting according to the player's relative position;
 - Fluid animated player movement;